HISTORIC CHANGE IN THE HEALTHCARE INDUSTRY CALLS FOR NEW APPROACHES

 To better understand the market opportunity, New Markets Advisors conducted Jobs to be Done research with providers around their IT priorities.
 What pain points still existed?
 What manual processes were silently wasting time and money?
 What jobs do healthcare providers have around IT?

 Providers were often preoccupied with updating their IT systems to comply with changing government regulations.
 They also had several other jobs to be done, including

-The research found several areas of opportunity, some of which overlapped with the company’s original ideas, and others which were new and surprising.
+The research found several areas of opportunity for healthcare innovation, some of which overlapped with the company’s original ideas, and others which were new and surprising.
 The opportunities ranged in investment and potential impact, and several would work especially well if bundled.
-For each of these ideas, New Markets developed financial models and detailed roadmaps, taking into account how changing policies could accelerate or stagnate each scenario.
+For each of these ideas, New Markets Advisors developed financial models and detailed roadmaps, taking into account how changing policies could accelerate or stagnate each scenario.
 That way the client knew exactly what the potential was, what was at stake, and what information it needed to consider before making a decision going forward.